bennyistanto/forest-area-classifier/docs/04_modeling_methodology.md

 # 4 Modeling Methodology

-This chapter describes the step-by-step approach to building a forest classifier using earth observation data.
-We focus on **Random Forest** as our primary modeling technique, but the underlying concepts—data labeling, feature engineering, cross-validation, and accuracy assessment—can be applied to other machine learning algorithms as well.
+This chapter describes the step-by-step approach to building a forest classifier using Earth observation data.
+We focus on **Random Forest** (RF) as our primary modeling technique, but the underlying concepts—data labeling, feature engineering, cross-validation, and accuracy assessment—can be applied to other machine learning algorithms as well.

 ---